 - Writing Prompt BINGO – Turn this traditional game into writing fun!
 As children write about different topics indicated on the BINGO board, they color in a space and work towards getting a line.

-- Seasonal Prompts – Don’t forget to take advantage of whatever season you are in – kids love to write about the celebrations and holidays they experience!
+- Seasonal Prompts – Take advantage of whatever season you are in.
+Kids love to write about the celebrations and holidays they experience!

-- Writing Prompt Spinner – If kids would rather have their writing topic chosen for them, they can spin the wheel to find their writing prompt or genre!
+- Writing Prompt Spinner – If kids would rather have their writing topic chosen, they can spin the wheel to find their writing prompt or genre!

 Writing centers are an excellent place for students to practice their writing and reinforce the skills they are learning in class.
-They don’t have to be complicated or boring!
+They don’t have, and bye complicated or boring!
 By including fun and variety, you are sure to inspire creativity and confidence!

 Writing Prompts for Your Writing Center